strimzi/strimzi.github.io/_posts/2023-04-02-writing-custom-pod-security-providers.md

 }
 ```

-The first method is the `configure(...)` method which is called when the provider is loaded and can be used to configure and initialize the provider.
+The `configure(...)` method is called when the provider is loaded, and can be used to configure and initialize the provider.
 This method consumes as a single parameter a [`PlatformFeatures` object](https://github.com/strimzi/strimzi-kafka-operator/blob/main/api/src/main/java/io/strimzi/platform/PlatformFeatures.java).
 You can use this object to find out more about the environment in which the operator is running - in particular the Kubernetes version.
 You can use this if the security context should be set differently for different Kubernetes versions.